arkconclave/BEAST/docs/beast-practice/articles/08-lib.md

-# Разработка библиотеки
+# Library Development

-## Пример библиотеки для работы с текстом и локализацией
+## Example Library for Text and Localization Work
-## Важность нейминга и ассоциаций с образом
+## Importance of Naming and Image Associations